 In general, no-lien clauses are looked upon with disfavor, and many states have specifically and forcefully disallowed their inclusion in contracts, and their enforcement, by statute or through court decisions.

 A “no lien clause” is simply a clause within a construction contract, or a lien waiver document signed before the furnishing of work, whereby a party preemptively waives its right to later file a mechanics lien on the project.
 In other words, the waiving party agrees (whether they know it or not) to perform the work without the security of a potential mechanics lien claim against the improved property if they end up not getting paid for their work.

-As noted above, as a general rule, these types of agreements are unenforceable.
-While United States law generally allows parties to contract between themselves as they wish, contracts must not run afoul of the state’s public policy (for example, you can’t contract to do something illegal, or against what the legislature and courts have determined to be the public good.
+In general, these types of agreements are unenforceable.
+While the “freedom of contract” doctrine generally allows parties to contract between themselves as they wish, contracts must not run afoul of the state’s public policy.
+For example, you can’t contract to do something illegal, or against what the legislature and courts have determined to be the public good.

 Even in situations where a pre-work waiver of lien rights is not allowed, it may not be the end of the story.
 In some cases, the subordination by contract of the mechanics lien to some other security interest is perfectly fine, sometimes even in states that disallow the advance waiver of the right to file a mechanics lien.

 Subordination of a mechanics lien relates to a lien’s priority, which is what may ultimately determine who gets paid first (or at all) in the event of an enforcement action and foreclosure on the property.
 While lien enforcement or foreclosure proceedings are not frequent, they do occur, and being at the end of the priority line can mean that a party doesn’t get paid – even if they have a valid filed lien.